-- Your breathing machine for sleep apnea (such as your CPAP), if you have one.
+- Your breathing device for sleep apnea (such as your CPAP device), if you have one.

-- A case for your personal items, such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, and religious articles.
+- A case for your personal items (such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, and religious articles), if you have one.

-You will be asked to state and spell your name and birth date many times.
+Many staff members will ask you to say and spell your name and birth date.
 This is for your safety.
-People with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

-When it is time to change for surgery, you will get a hospital gown, robe, and nonskid socks to wear.
+When it’s time to change for surgery, you’ll get a hospital gown, robe, and nonskid socks to wear.

 - Review your medical history with you.

 - Ask you if you’ve had any problems with anesthesia in the past, such as nausea or pain.

 - Talk with you about your comfort and safety during your surgery.

 - Talk with you about the kind of anesthesia you’ll get.

 - Answer your questions about your anesthesia.